Updated September 2018

 Cohesive silicone gel implants come pre-filled and are the softest and most natural feeling option currently on the market.
 Each implant brand has their own options for the level of cohesion and softness for their silicone gel.
 They are available in a round implant with a smooth or textured shell and up to 800cc in size.

 Gummy bear implants are a more form stable silicone gel implant.
 While still soft and natural feeling, they do feel firmer than the cohesive silicone gel.
-Currently, only Sientra offers a form stable gel implant in a round implant shape, but all brands that offer an anatomical implant use form stable gel.
+Currently, only Sientra offers a form stable gel implant in a round implant shape, but all brands that offer an anatomical implant use form-stable gel.
 The form stable silicone gel does require a larger incision.
 You may see this implant type called gummy bear implants, form stable implants, or highly cohesive gel implants.

 Ideal implants are a new addition to the implant market.
 They are a saline-filled implant that attempts to bridge the gap in softness between traditional saline and silicone gel.
-This implant uses an inner shell filled with saline to give the implant a shape structure similar to silicone.
+This implant uses an inner shell filled with saline to give the implant a shaped structure similar to silicone.
 There is an outer saline shell that holds additional saline filler.
 Between the two shells is three baffle shells that are designed to eliminate any sloshing movement of the saline filler.
 Newly approved by the FDA, the Ideal implant still has limited surgeon reach.

 Adjustable implants may also be called expandable implants.
 The purpose behind this implant type is to allow the implant fill to be adjusted after surgery, allowing the surgeon and patient more control over the final size of the implants.
 There are several types of adjustable implants, some of which are not meant to be permanently placed.
 Becker implants have a silicone outer lumen with an adjustable saline inner lumen.
 They have a significant price difference over traditional implants.
 Spectrum Adjustable implants are saline only.
 Most surgeons no longer offer adjustable implants as they are able to correct symmetry issues with the multiple options of silicone and saline implants currently available.